-Here is a brief of the most common symptoms you may notice.
-However, check our other article down below if you want a more detailed guide: 8 Symptoms of a Bad Catalytic Converter
+Here is a brief overview of the most common symptoms you may notice.
+Check our other article if you want a more detailed guide: 8 Symptoms of a Bad Catalytic Converter

 1. Failed Emissions Test

 Thirty-four states now require emissions testing.
-Sometimes the first sign that drivers recognize something is wrong is when the car fails its emissions test.
+Sometimes, the first time that drivers recognize something is wrong is when their car fails its emissions test.

 When the catalytic converter isn’t working right, the emissions aren’t going to be ideal for the environment.
 Because additional gases are getting pumped into the atmosphere, you won’t be able to pass the test until you have the catalytic converter replaced.

 Another one of the earliest signs is when the Check Engine Light comes on.
 As the catalytic converter starts to fail, the oxygen sensors send a signal to the ECU, letting it know that there’s a problem.